 Yes, sometimes we do.
 Should we use them?
 No, we probably shouldn’t.
 Splash screen (or splash page) is a front page of a web-site that don’t provide the actual content, but offers visitors some kind of intuition or background information for what the site is about.
 Designers use splash pages in their portfolios to impress potential clients with eye-candy.
 Companies tend to make use of them to draw users’ attention to their latest products.
 And users literally can’t stand them, because splash pages usually take a long time to load and provide (almost) no navigation options — except of “entering the site”.

-Depending on designers’ creativity, splash pages use more or less attractive visual elements, sometimes with interactive Flash-movies which sometimes start to play automatically.
+Depending on designers’ creativity, splash pages use more or less attractive visual elements.
 Splash pages usually have a very simple structure — mostly just an image with few text lines and links.

 The design of these pages sometimes isn’t related to the overall site design.
 And although most sites don’t use them, splash pages are sometimes necessary and therefore remain popular.
 In fact, there are some situations in which we might want or might even need to use them.
 Even although we shouldn’t — for our visitors’ sake.